 Every business owner needs to be working from the fullness of her potential in order for her business to do the same.

-That might look like book writing for you too.
-Or it might mean it’s time to produce that documentary or podcast or web series you’ve always dreamt of creating.
+That might look like changing your business structure or writing a book.
+It might mean it’s time to produce that documentary or podcast or web series you’ve always dreamt of creating.

 Each of us has a unique visibility path.

-Shifting my focus feels like a deeply aligned visibility path for me.
-One that I can truly say is fully expressed.
+Taking the time to expand my tolerance for being seen, heard, and fully expressed has shifted my focus toward a much more deeply aligned visibility path.
+One that I can now truly say is fully expressed.

 If you’d like to experience the energetic up-level classes for yourself, they’re one of the core components of our 4 part curriculum at the School of Visibility.
 Check it out here.